them4ra/pandemic-levyraati/README.md

 The site lists all the songs rated and keeps a song up for 24 hours after which the song vanishes from the rating list.
 A seperate page gived the best and worst song rated in the last 24 hours along with a top 10.

+This site was meant for only myself and 3 friends and so has no limiting features to prevent posting songs endlessly.
+I had created a fork of this site originally for a more public audience that supported comments, a 24 hour shuffle of posted songs and limited users to posting 1 song a day.

 # Features that have been added over the years
 - New user creation page with a definable invite code.
 - Various pages with various statistics about songs ratings.